Clear House Accountants Clear House Accountants

 Can A Sole Trader Be An Employer?

-The good thing is that you can hire people and remain a sole trader at the same time.
+The good thing is that you can hire people and remain an accountant for a sole trader at the same time.
 You need to complete some basic steps to set yourself up as an employer.
 These steps are almost the same as those of limited companies.

 • The first step is to register with HMRC (HM Revenue and Customs).

-• Being an employer, Usually, you have to operate PAYE as part of your payroll.
-After getting registered with it, every employer gets a PAYE reference number from HMRC for its business.
+• Being an employer, usually, you have to operate PAYE as part of your payroll.
+After getting registered with it, every employer gets a PAYE reference number from HMRC for their business.
 It is a particular combination of numbers and letters that HMRC uses to identify your business.

-Documents Required Or Sole Trader Employer With HM Revenue And Customs (HMRC)
+Documents Required for a Sole Trader Employer With HM Revenue and Customs (HMRC)

 • Company Name